m4b/goblin/README.md

 ### Cfgs

-libgoblin is designed to be massively configurable; by default however, all binary targets are default opted in.
-Therefore, you must _opt out_, in contrast to rust guidelines.
-This may change before the 1.0 release, in which case you will have to _opt in_ (the negation).

-Currently the feature flags are:

-* no_elf
-* no_elf32
+`libgoblin` is designed to be massively configurable.
+The current flags are:

-* no_mach
+* elf64 - usable
-* no_mach32
+* elf32 - usable
-* no_pe
+* mach64 - wip
-* no_pe32
+* mach32 - wip
-* no_endian_fd
+* pe64 - unimplemented

-Planned flags:

-* pure
+* pe32 - unimplemented

-Note: the non-suffixed 32 binary formats are default 64 bit, because I'm trying to brainwash everyone into forgetting about 32-bit binary formats.
-It's not working, and I may add 64 bit suffixes to make this clear.

-The planned `pure` flag, as stated above, is essentially just struct and const defs (like a C header) - no fd, no output, no std - suitable for use in kernel development environments or other somesuch stuff.
+* endian_fd - parses according to the endianness in the binary
+* std - to allow `no_std` environments